$6,481 pp (USD)

 Day 4

-After morning exprience with Hadzabe, we will proceed toward Serengeti.
+We'll begin the day with the scenic drive towards the Serengeti.
 Along the way we'll pass through the mist-shrouded rainforests of the Ngorongoro Conservation Area where you might be lucky enough to glimpse cape buffalo, baboons, or even elephants and leopards in the dense undergrowth.

-It's a nearly four hour drive to the Serengeti park gates, but you can choose to break up the drive with one or both of the below optional activities: Oldupai Gorge Museum and Maasai boma visit.
+It's a nearly four hour drive to the Serengeti park gates, but you can choose to break up the drive with one of the optional activities.

 After a delicious lunch at the Serengeti National Park picnic area, it’s time to explore the Serengeti itself.
 Witness Africa’s iconic savannah landscape and be amazed by the sheer number of animals that roam these grassy plains.